pivotalexperimental/jasmine-webos/index.markdown

 # Jasmine webOS

 Jasmine webOS is a library that allows you to use Jasmine to test-drive Palm&reg; webOS&trade; applications.
+[Jasmine](http://pivotal.github.com/jasmine) provides the syntax for specs and the environment to execute them.
+Jasmine webOS adds platform-specific testing pieces for testing Scene Assistants, the Palm Depot, Ajax calls and the like.

 This guide assumes you already have the Palm Mojo SDK installed and have (at least) an application generated on your file system.
 Jasmine webOS is known to be compatible with Palm webOS v.1.4.x.